 Violations and Penalties under Federal Law

-In addition to ISSA College of Exercise Science sanctions under its policies as more fully described below, anyone found liable for civil copyright infringement may be ordered to pay either actual damages or statutory damages affixed at not less than $750 and not more than $30,000 per work infringed.
+In addition to Lionel University sanctions under its policies as more fully described below, anyone found liable for civil copyright infringement may be ordered to pay either actual damages or statutory damages affixed at not less than $750 and not more than $30,000 per work infringed.
 For willful infringement, a court may award up to $150,000 per work infringed.
 A court can, in its discretion, also assess costs and attorneys’ fees.
 For details, see Title 17, United States Code, Sections 504, 505.

 Willful copyright infringement can also result in criminal penalties, including imprisonment of up to five years and fines of up to $250,000 per offense.

-A student’s conduct in the College’s virtual classrooms and websites is subject to and must fully conform to the Student Code of Conduct policy and any other applicable College of Exercise Science policies.
+A student’s conduct in the College’s virtual classrooms and websites is subject to and must fully conform to the Student Code of Conduct policy and any other applicable Lionel University policies.

 The College may monitor traffic or bandwidth on the networks utilizing information technology programs designed to detect and identify indicators of illegal P2P file-sharing activity.
 In addition to, or as an alternative, the College may employ other technical means to reduce or block illegal file sharing and other impermissible activities.